2025–26 National T20 Cup

-The 2025–26 National T20 Cup is an upcoming 22nd season of the National T20 Cup, a professional Twenty20 domestic cricket competition in Pakistan.
-The tournament is scheduled to take place from March 1 to March 12 2026, at the Iqbal Stadium in Faisalabad, featuring ten regional teams.
-Organized by the Pakistan Cricket Board (PCB), this season introduces a restructured format compared to previous editions, with a focus on a qualifiers and Super 10 stage.
+The 2025–26 National T20 Cup, also known as ABS Developers National T20 Cup 2025–26 for sponsorship reasons, was the 22nd season of the National T20 Cup, a professional Twenty20 domestic cricket competition in Pakistan.
+The tournament took place from 7 March to 7 June 2026, featuring ten regional teams.
+Organised by the Pakistan Cricket Board (PCB), this season introduced a restructured format compared to previous editions, with a focus on a qualifiers and Super 10 stage.

 Format

-The 2025–26 National T20 Cup will feature a new structure, as outlined by the Pakistan Cricket Board (PCB).
-The tournament will begin with a qualifying stage, followed by a Super 10 stage, where the ten teams will compete in a round-robin format.
-The top-performing teams will advance to the knockout phase, which includes semi-finals and a final.
-The exact number of matches and detailed schedule are yet to be released, but the tournament is set to run over 12 days, from March 1 to March 12 2026.
-All matches will be played at Iqbal Stadium, Faisalabad, ensuring a centralized venue for the competition.
+The 2025–26 National T20 Cup featured a new structure, as outlined by the Pakistan Cricket Board (PCB).
+The tournament began with a qualifying stage, followed by a Super 10 stage, where the ten teams competed in a two-group round-robin format.
+The top-performing teams advanced to the knockout phase, which included two semi-finals and a final.
+Matches were played at the Imran Khan Cricket Stadium in Peshawar and at the Gadaffi Stadium in Lahore to ensure a centralised venue for both competitions.

+2025–26 National T20 Cup (Qualifier)

+The 2025–26 National T20 Cup (Qualifier) was the qualifying tournament for the 2025–26 National T20 Cup (Super 10) stage.
+Ten teams took part in the tournament; teams were divided into two groups of five, where each team played four matches.
+Top teams from each group played the final.